core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    Assuming that OSCORE has to be used both between the two origin application endpoints as well as between the origin client and the first proxy in the chain, it is expected that the origin client first runs EDHOC with the first proxy in the chain, and then with the origin server through the chain of proxies (see the example in {{sec-example-edhoc}}).

-   Furthermore, the additional use of the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}} is particularly beneficial in this case (see the example in {{sec-example-edhoc-comb-req}}), and especially when relying on a long chain of proxies.
+   Furthermore, the additional use of the combined EDHOC + OSCORE request defined in {{RFC9528}} is particularly beneficial in this case (see the example in {{sec-example-edhoc-comb-req}}), and especially when relying on a long chain of proxies.

 * The use of Group OSCORE is expected to be limited between the origin applications endpoints, e.g., between the origin client and multiple origin servers.
 In order to join the same OSCORE group and obtain the corresponding Group OSCORE Security Context, those endpoints can use the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for authentication and authorization in constrained environments {{RFC9200}}.